-The same procedure is followed except that the complaint is now directed to the Power station Manager to rectify.
+121. The same procedure is followed except that the complaint is now directed to the Provincial Department of Works to rectify.
 During operation the same conditions apply; i.e. there are no fees attached to the AP for making a complaint, the complainant is free to make the complaint which will be treated in a transparent manner and the AP will not be subject to retribution for making the complaint.